 Dissertation Committee:

-_Dr.
-Cathie Hughes____, Chair
+__Dr.
+Kenneth Schmidt___, Chair

 Dr. Curtis McClane, Faculty Advisor

-Dr. Frank Schmidt, Advisor
+Dr.Kenneth Dr. David Ward, Faculty Advisor

-Copyright ©2022 by Caroline L. Geer.
-All rights reserved.
+Copyright ©2023 by Caroline L. Geer -- All rights reserved.

 ABSTRACT

 The abstract appears at the front of the report, but it is written after all else has been completed.
 An abstract is a short unbiased summary (no more than 350 words) of the main elements of the completed research, so it is never part of a proposal.
 An abstract includes: introduction to the subject, description of what was done, results, and the meaning of it all.
 It captures the content of Chapters 3, 4, and 5 in extremely condensed form.
 This may be the most difficult part of the dissertation to write because it must clearly describe the whole in a few words.